 Your equipment needs?
 A topping lift or spare halyard to raise the pole to the correct height, and a downhaul, or foreguy, to pull the pole down and forward.
 The foreguy runs from the outer end of the pole through a block near the bow and back to a winch or cleat in the cockpit.
 Along with the jib sheet, these two controls stabilize the pole so it won't move after it's set.
 You can also set up an afterguy, a line from the end of the pole to the cockpit, to pull the pole back and hold it steady before sheeting the jib home.
 I always set the pole with the jaws up, but that's not critical.

 Steps to Setting the Pole

 Now you're ready to set the pole.
-Lift the forward end so it's above the pulpit and lifeline and push it forward, making sure that it's on the windward side of the forestay.
+Lift the aft end and push it forward, making sure that it's on the windward side of the forestay.
+Because the topping lift was tight, the forward end should end up above the pulpit or lifelines.
 The tight topping lift will help to keep it off the deck.
 Then attach the inboard end to the mast.